nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 * Parameters can be in any order.<br>
   e.g. if the command specifies `c/CATEGORY d/DESCRIPTION...`, `d/DESCRIPTION c/CATEGORY...` is also acceptable.

-The commands are separated into three categories: App-Level commands, Entry-Level commands and Account-Level Commands
+* For `c/CATEGORY`, the parameter can be any of the following: `e`, `r`, `expense`. `revenue`
 </div>

+The commands are separated into three categories: App-Level commands, Entry-Level commands and Account-Level Commands.

 ## App-Level Commands
 App-Level commands deals with interactions with the app, Common Cents, itself.